Empowering Families to Navigate Special Education Services

 “The school is following Brad’s IEP for his learning disability, but it is six months into the school year, and he is failing every class.
 What can I do?”

 “I am worried about my grandson Matthew’s grades.
-I think he may have ADHD but I don’t know how to find out if something is wrong.”
+I think he may have ADHD but I don’t know how to find out why he is having so many challenges.”

 Qualifying for the Educational Advocacy Program

-Your school-age child must have a developmental disability diagnosis to qualify for the F.A.C.T.
+Your school-age child must meet eligibility requirements to qualify for the F.A.C.T.
 Educational Advocacy Program.
-If you suspect your child has an issue, our Advocates can help you work with the school to determine if your child qualifies for special education services.
+See our services map to see what programs are offered in your area.
+If you suspect your child has a disability because of their behavior or their challenges in meeting the grade level requirements, our Advocates can help you work with the school to determine if your child qualifies for special education services.